deadflowers/bitcurrents-log-analyzer/README.md

 sudo systemctl reload nginx
 ```

 ** note this app is being pieced back together last minute from memory and snippets in email as the equipment was all taken in a robbery.
 This project should be in working order if not it's final incarnaton by end of day today or tomorrow latest. and have more complete notes submitted **

+Thanks for checking it out, let me know what you think.
+We look forward to future iterations and new features.

+Log Analyzer concept by Ray Kooyenga